-There are a few farms that let you be part of the experience.
+One of our top things to do in America before you die?
+Visit one of these farms!
+There are a few that let you be part of the experience.
 You will learn about the history of the farming of this fruit.
 You will also learn about how the fruit is still farmed.
 Then comes the best part, donning waders and getting into a flooded cranberry bog.
 If you can’t visit one of the farms, then there are numerous cranberry festivals to attend!

 Jamie Italiane blogs at The Daily Adventures of Me.

-Clarksdale, Mississippi – The Deep Blues Fest and the Shack Up Inn
+Things to Do in Mississippi Before You Die: The Deep Blues Fest and the Shack Up Inn

 Not far from Clarksdale, Mississippi, home of the famous Blues Crossroads where Robert Johnson is said to have sold his soul to the devil for the ability to play guitar, you’ll find the Shack Up Inn.
-Originally the Hopson Plantation with sharecropper cabins, this is now a sprawling site complete with accommodation, a music venue and a whole array of interesting objects ranging from stray locomotives on a disused railtrack to bottle trees.
-Here’s Americana in a nutshell, with advertising signs from decades long passed telling a whole social history of times gone by.
+This bucket-list American treasure was originally the Hopson Plantation with sharecropper cabins, this is now a sprawling site complete with accommodation, a music venue and a whole array of interesting objects ranging from stray locomotives on a disused rail track to bottle trees.
+Here’s Americana in a nutshell, with advertising signs from decades-long passed telling a whole social history of times gone by.

 We’d arrived in a Mississippi heatwave to enjoy the Deep South Blues Fest.
 On the Sunday we visited, we’d enjoyed gospel brunch with the Divine Angels, and unwittingly found ourselves the sideshow as the members of the audience who’d traveled the furthest (from the UK) to be there.
 Afterwards we loitered outside by the sharecropper cabins, listening to a few people jamming before the cigar box blues gig took place.
 Overhead the sky was full of cotton ball clouds, mirroring the cotton fields beneath.
 As we wandered the plantation, we realised how lucky we were to hear the blues in its homeplace, and to have come to understand some of its challenging history.Bernadette Jackson blogs at A Packed Life.